The documentation you're currently reading is for version 2.5.0. Click here to view documentation for the latest stable version.

 When new versions of StackStorm are released, they are published to our APT and Yum repositories.
 You can use standard Linux package management tools to install these upgraded packages.

 Depending on the versions you are upgrading to and from, you may need to run additional data model migration scripts.

-If you skipped a version and are upgrading to a newer version, please make sure you run migration scripts for skipped versions as well.
+If you skipped a version and are upgrading to a newer version, please make sure you also run the migration scripts for skipped versions.

 sudo st2ctl stop

-- Run the migration script (if any).
-See section below for StackStorm version-specific migration scripts.
+Run the migration scripts (if any).
+See below for version-specific migration scripts.

 sudo st2ctl start

 Version-specific Migration Scripts¶

 We document upgrade notes for the various versions.
 The upgrade notes section gives an idea of what major changes happened with each release.
 You may also want to take a look at the detailed Changelog for each version.

 The following sections call out the migration scripts that need to be run before upgrading to the respective version: